lipikapande/dlp/WALKTHROUGH.md

 2. Runs a Digital Image Processing (DIP) pipeline on the edge (your laptop)
 3. Sends the processed image + stage data to a local cloud server
 4. Detects objects (YOLOv8) and classifies the scene (MobileNetV3)
+5. If YOLOv8 finds nothing, falls back to CLIP-based semantic detection on the best available processed stage
-5. Generates a natural-language description and **speaks it aloud**
+6. Generates a natural-language description with proximity warnings and **speaks it aloud**
-6. Shows all pipeline stages visually in a dark-mode web UI
+7. Shows all pipeline stages visually in a dark-mode web UI

 The system is split into two logical halves: **edge** (capture + process) and **cloud** (detect + describe + serve UI).